toddowskii/subscriptionManagementTool/README.md

 This is a simple ASP.NET Core MVC application for managing subscriptions.
 The application allows users to add, edit, delete, and view subscriptions, as well as receive alerts for upcoming payments.

 Features
-  •	Add Subscription: Add new subscriptions with details like name, description, price, payment day, and duration.
+  •	Add Subscription: Add new subscriptions with details like name, description, price, payment day, and duration. <br>
-  •	Edit Subscription: Update existing subscription details.
+  •	Edit Subscription: Update existing subscription details. <br>
-  •	Delete Subscription: Remove subscriptions from the list.
+  •	Delete Subscription: Remove subscriptions from the list. <br>
-  •	View Subscriptions: Display a list of all subscriptions.
+  •	View Subscriptions: Display a list of all subscriptions. <br>
-  •	Upcoming Payment Alerts: Notify users about upcoming payments within the next 7 days.
+  •	Upcoming Payment Alerts: Notify users about upcoming payments within the next 7 days. <br>

 Technologies Used
-  •	ASP.NET Core MVC: For building the web application.
+  •	ASP.NET Core MVC: For building the web application. <br>
-  •	Entity Framework Core: For database operations.
+  •	Entity Framework Core: For database operations. <br>
-  •	SQL Server: As the database.
+  •	SQL Server: As the database. <br>
-  •	Bootstrap: For styling the user interface.
+  •	Bootstrap: For styling the user interface. <br>

 How to Run
   1. Clone the repository.